leonascimento/react-tween/README.md

 import { Animations, TransitionTween, Tween } from 'react-tween';

 // Tween is declarative.
-// toValue defines the destination value.
+// toValue defines the destination style.
-// Whenever the destination changes, the style is animated to that
+// Whenever the destination style changes, the inner component is animated to that
-// destination value.
+// destination style.
 <Tween animation={Animations.timing({ toValue: { opacity: 1 } })}>
   {style => (
     <div style={{ opacity: style.opacity }}>